Close

 5. Become your own boss

-A business degree will help you learn how to write a detailed and viable financial plan, obtain financing for your business, track your profits and losses, and gain knowledge of many other aspects of business management in order to keep your business profitable.
+Studying business can be a practical way to gain the skills you need to start your own business or venture.
+A business degree will help you learn how to write a detailed and viable financial plan, obtain financing for your business, track your profits and losses and gain knowledge of other aspects of business management in order to keep your business profitable.

 Just as important as the knowledge you’ll gain, are the connections you’ll make.
 The careers service at a university or business school can help take your networking to the next level.
 At KBS this includes the opportunity to boost your career prospects through an academic internship, gain access to exclusive networking events and benefit from one-on-one career sessions with our experienced and globally recognised Careers Central advisors.